Skip to main content

 Prerequisites

-Sign up at dashboard.zeridion.com to create a free account.
-Your API key will be available in the dashboard immediately — no credit card required.
+:::tip Don't have an API key yet?
+Sign up via the dashboard to create a free account.
+Your API key will be available in the dashboard immediately — no credit card required. :::

 dotnet add package Zeridion.Flare --prerelease